| The Sarracenia rubra-complex |

 This plant was given subspecies status by Don Schnell to denote the S. rubra subsp.

-rubra plants found immediately along the Florida Gulf Coast.
+rubra plants found immediately along the Florida Gulf Coast

 The pitcher often has the bulge in the upper-third of the pitcher that is supposedly so iconic of